 Agoda is one of the fastest-growing online travel booking platforms globally – with locations in 39 countries across the world and hosting 1.8 million accommodation properties.
 Huge in Asia, Agoda still doesn’t have that large a global name and the company has been on a journey to try and change that.
 One of the ways they’ve gone about trying to do this is through teaming up with Buzzfeed.

-Their main mission in the partnership was to reach travel-interested US consumers, ages 25-44, hitting them with the message that Agoda is THE go-to source for travel accommodations and expertise.
+Agoda's main mission in the partnership was to reach travel-interested US consumers, ages 25-44, hitting them with the message that Agoda is *the* go-to source for travel accommodations and expertise.

-Their approach was to look at what annoyed would-be travelers the most about travel today and to highlight that, in order to approach the topic through humor while simultaneously driving awareness of the Agoda name.
-A YouGov study commissioned by the company, 47% of global respondents found extreme mobile device usage to be the single most annoying thing about travel and 21% found selfie-takers the most annoying.
+The approach was to highlight some of the things that most annoy would-be travelers in order to approach the topic through humor while simultaneously driving awareness of the Agoda name.
+In a YouGov study commissioned by the company, 47% of global respondents found extreme mobile device usage to be the single most annoying thing about travel and 21% found selfie-takers the most annoying.
 These two annoyances became the basis of the promotional campaign, which consisted of two custom articles and four BuzzCuts around the topic of how selfies/ device usage can detract from a travel experience and ultimately go incredibly wrong.

 The campaign targeted custom BuzzFeed travel audiences as well as some interest and behavioral targeting from Facebook.
 The results were click-through rates for BuzzCuts that were 10x the expectation on Facebook and 45x on BuzzFeed!
 In addition, the average engagement was 0.11% – 2x the established benchmark.